jesse-ai/docs/docs/docs/getting-started/environment-setup.md

 :::tip
 Starting v`0.23.1`, Jesse can be installed natively on mac machines with Apple Silicon (M1).
 The performance on it amazing BTW!

 The only dependency package that doesn't work with M1 macs yet is `numba`.
 However, we made the `numba` package optional.
-Meaning that if you are on a M1 machine, it won't install it, and the indicators that use it will work but will be slower.
+Meaning that if you are on a M1 machine, it won't install it, and the indicators that use it will still work but will be a little slower.

+Installing scipy is a bit tricky.
+We recommend installing it with Homebrew:
 ```
 brew install openblas
 export OPENBLAS=$(brew --prefix openblas)
 export CFLAGS="-falign-functions=8 ${CFLAGS}"
-pip install scipy
+brew install scipy
 ```
 :::